d0iasm/book.rvemu/src/hardware-components/03-csrs.md

 the 6 instructions **Zicsr standard extension**.

 A CSR specifier is encoded in the 12-bit `csr` field of the instruction placed at 31–20 bits.
 There are 12 bits for specifying which CSR is selected so that we have 4096 CSRs (=2\*\*12).
 The `uimm` field is unsigned immediate value, a 5-bit zero-extended.

 ![Fig 3.1 RV64Zicsr Instruction Set (Source: RV32/RV64 Zicsr Standard Extension table in Volume I: Unprivileged ISA)](../img/1-3-1.png)

+<p class="caption">Fig 3.1 RV64Zicsr Instruction Set (Source: RV32/RV64 Zicsr
+Standard Extension</p>

 ## CSR List